CastleStar14654/2048-Bad-Gateway/README.md

 # 2048-Bad-Gateway
-Group project 2048 Combat for SESSDSA, 2020 Spring, PKU.
+Group `502 Bad Gateway`'s stupid 2048 player for SESSDSA, 2020 Spring, PKU.

+For more information about the game, c.f. submodule `sessdsa.2048@pkulab409`